Smobey/URL_Shortener/README.md

 u.php: Takes the encoded ID of the URL by a GET and redirects the user to the URL the ID represents.

+API:

+u.php: GETs the "u" variable, 301 redirecting to the corresponding URL in database if valid and 404 redirecting to an error page if there isn't one.<br>
+createurl_api.php: Accepts a URL by POST (by the 'shorten' variable), inserts it in the database and gives its encoded ID as plain text if successful.
+In cases of invalid URLs, it returns an error in plain text.
+This page is for API purposes only and doesn't get used by the application by default.

 INSTALLATION:

 1. Install everything to a directory on your web service<br>